isaacnmm/pestpolicy-hugo2XX/content/posts/best-acrylic-paint-for-canvas/index.md

 I would recommend this Liquitex Heavy-Body for large and small artworks, all artists (both noobs and experts), and works excellently with Plein Air.
 The main characteristics of this acrylic paint include excellent color brilliance and clarity, plus a buttery, thick, and smooth consistency besides having being flexible after drying.

 While this Liquitex acrylic paint is considered as heavy-body suitable for impastos and enhancing the canvas and artwork texture, I noted that they have a thinner flow.
+Pros:
-Pros: - Restocking is considered quite easy since it comes as a set of colors - Budget-friendly acrylic paint - Student- and artist-grade acrylic paint selectecion - Paints sold individually or in a set
+- Restocking is considered quite easy since it comes as a set of colors
+- Budget-friendly acrylic paint
+- Student
+- and artist-grade acrylic paint selectecion
+- Paints sold individually or in a set

+Cons:
-Cons: - Not suitable for lqargescale projects
+- Not suitable for lqargescale projects

 See Also: Quality stain for swing set